jaredtumiel/fastpages/_posts/2020-08-08-free-energy1.md

 > Eye on the (causal) prize

-**Our first big insight into the FEP is that if you want to keep doing the survival thing, you should care not about the sense data itself, but about the stuff out there that causes it.** The sense data is just receptors firing more or less often.
+**Our first big insight into the FEP is that if you want to keep doing the survival thing, you should care not about the sense data itself, but about the stuff out there that causes it - you need to keep your eye on the causal prize!** The sense data is just receptors firing more or less often.
 What matters is that you have receptors that reliably fire in a pattern that tells you useful things like:

 - there's a tiger there and she looks pissed
 - it smells like chocolate cookies have just come out the oven, so you might get fed soon